 Overview of System Center - Orchestrator

-As an IT administrator, you probably perform a lot of tasks and procedures to keep your computing environment healthy.
+As an IT administrator, you probably perform numerous tasks and procedures to keep your computing environment healthy.
 You may have automated individual tasks, but typically, not the whole process.
-With System Center - Orchestrator you tie disparate tasks and procedures together using a graphical user interface Runbook Designer to create reliable, flexible, and efficient end-to-end solutions in your IT environment.
+With System Center - Orchestrator, you tie disparate tasks and procedures together using a graphical user interface Runbook Designer to create reliable, flexible, and efficient end-to-end solutions in your IT environment.
 Using Orchestrator, you can:

 - Automate processes in your data center, regardless of hardware or platform.

 - Standardize best practices to improve operational efficiency.

 - Connect systems from different vendors without having to know how to use scripting and programming languages.

 The following diagram illustrates each of the Orchestrator features and the communication between each.